ParaFEM/ParaFEM/parafem/examples/rfem/readme.txt

-rfem-cube.dat is an input file for program rfemfield.f90 in the directory /tools/preprocessing/rfem
+cube-*.rf are input files for program rfemcube and rfemfield in the directory /tools/preprocessing/rfem